jeffreykegler/hoonlint/misc/whitespace.md

 The rune line is line 1916, and the rune is
 COLSIG (`:~`).
-The anchor rune-ish is the COLLUS (`:+`).
+The anchor rune is the COLLUS (`:+`).
-COLLUS is 3-fixed, but all three of its runechildren are on the rune line, so the per-rune-ish offset is 0.
+COLLUS is 3-fixed, but all three of its runechildren are on the rune line, so the per-rune offset is 0.
-The anchor column is defined to be the anchor rune-ish column plus the reanchor offset, so that in this case, the anchor column is the same as the anchor rune-ish column.
+The anchor column is defined to be the anchor rune column plus the reanchor offset, so that in this case, the anchor column is the same as the anchor rune column.

 COLSIG is 0-running, and normal COLSIG indentation aligns the runsteps one stop after the anchor column,